daudzaidi/mysqlfabric-nodejs-connectors/readme.md

 Python connector developed by Mysql can be found [here](https://dev.mysql.com/doc/mysql-utilities/1.4/en/connector-python-fabric-connect.html)

+**Note: Only range based shard quries supported currently.**

+#TO Do
+Following functionalities are not yet implemented :
+* HASH based sharding
+* Load Balancing in case of multiple Secondary Servers in a group.
+* Caching information coming from Fabric to speed up operations

 #Usage
 Download the latest version from Git Repo and copy the fies in the app folder.
 Define the configuration to connect to fabric state store and other servers.